Slyomeye/Call-Center-Analysis/README.md

 -	Agent Performance: To measure operational metrics such as resolution rates, speed of answer and talk duration,
 -	Customer Insight: Correlate satisfaction ratings with various factors to determine key drivers of customer satisfaction.
 ## DATA PREPARATION
-Dataset[-<a href= "https: https://github.com/Slyomeye/Call-Center-Analysis/blob/main/01%20Call-Center-Dataset.xlsx">Dataset</a> ]
+Dataset[<a href= "https: https://github.com/Slyomeye/Call-Center-Analysis/blob/main/01%20Call-Center-Dataset.xlsx">Dataset</a> ]
-Line Chart: To Show trends over time
+- Line Chart: To Show trends over time
-Stacked Bar/Column Chart: To Break down total Values into subcategories
+- Stacked Bar/Column Chart: To Break down total Values into subcategories
-Heatmap: The use of colors to represent values in the matrix table format Area Chart: To show cumulative data trends over time Pie Chart: To display proportions of a categories using slices of a circle Data Cleaning in Power Query
+- Heatmap: The use of colors to represent values in the matrix table format
+- Area Chart: To show cumulative data trends over time
+- Pie Chart: To display proportions of a categories using slices of a circle Data Cleaning in Power Query
 -	Removed duplicates based on call ID
 -	Ensured all dates and times are well formatted